yeslogic/prince-docs/docs/xml.md

 Prince provides sensible default styling behavior for several common XML vocabularies:

 (X)HTML
 Prince styles HTML or XHTML documents by applying a default style sheet for formatting headings, paragraphs, tables, lists, inline elements and images.
-The default style sheet can be overridden or extended by user or author style sheets - see .
+The default style sheet can be overridden or extended by user or author style sheets - see [Applying Style Sheets in Prince](doc-latest/apply-css.html#apply-css).

 DocBook
 Prince styles DocBook documents by applying a default style sheet for formatting headings, paragraphs, tables, lists, inline elements and images.
 The default style sheet can be overridden or extended by user/author style sheets.
 (Note that Prince does not process DocBook documents expressed in SGML).

 SVG
 Prince supports a rich subset of SVG 1.1, including basic shapes, paths, text and transformations.
 All `svg` elements are treated as replaced elements, similar to `img` elements in XHTML, and their content is rendered in a rectangular space.
 No line breaks or page breaks are made within an `svg` element.
-(See for details of which elements are supported).
+(See [Scalable Vector Graphics (SVG)](doc-latest/svg.html#svg) for details of which elements are supported).

 Any other XML
-No default style sheets will be used, so style sheets will need to be specified by the user or referenced from the document in order for Prince to apply style to the document - see .
+No default style sheets will be used, so style sheets will need to be specified by the user or referenced from the document in order for Prince to apply style to the document - see [Applying Style Sheets in Prince](doc-latest/apply-css.html#apply-css).

 Prince does not support XSLT.
 External XSLT processors can be used and the resulting document can be passed to Prince.